-The Global Call to Action Against Poverty (GCAP) is launching a call for proposals to organize People’s Assemblies in Europe.
+The Global Call to Action Against Poverty (GCAP) is launching a call for proposals to organize People’s Assemblies in EU member states.
 The purpose is for civil society to bring together representatives of the people, especially women, youth, elderly people, marginalized voices including those of migrants and of people with disabilities, to analyze crucial issues and develop key messages and demands for decision makers.
 The assemblies are also a space to address inequalities and contribute to awareness of the Sustainable Development Goals.

 This call is part of the system of sub-grants of the project ‘SDGs and Migration – Multipliers and Journalists Addressing Decision Makers and Citizens in the EU’, which is part of the European Commission’s Development Education and Awareness Raising (DEAR) program.